zs0302/Leary-lab-manual/README.md

 It is essential to keep works and deadlines organized.
 When it comes to deadlines, tell your collaborators **as soon as you know when a deadline is**, and make sure they are aware of it the closer it gets.
 Don’t be afraid to bug them about it.

 Dr. Leary will expect 2 weeks for reading/ commenting on abstracts, papers, and manuscripts, 2 weeks for filling out paperwork, etc, and 2 weeks for letters of recommendation.
 If you want feedback on research and teaching statements, or other work that requires multiple back-and-forth interactions between you and Dr. Leary before a hard deadline, give her as much time as you can.
-## Presentations
+## Presentations/Abstracts
-It is therefore highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs at conferences, or to the general public.
-If you are going to give a presentation (a poster or a talk), be prepared to give a practice presentation to the lab at least one week ahead of time (two weeks or more are advisable for conference presentations, and many weeks ahead of time are advisable for job talks, which require much refining).
+It is highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs at conferences, or to the general public.
+Abstracts from work done in the lab must be approved by all aythors (and Dr. Leary) to submission.
+If you are going to give a presentation (a poster or a talk), be prepared to give a practice presentation to the lab at least one week ahead of time (two weeks or more are advisable for conference presentations, and many weeks ahead of time are advisable for job talks, which require a lot of refining).
 Practice talks will help you feel comfortable with your presentation, and will also allow you to get feedback from the lab and implement those changes well in advance of your real presentation.

 Templates for posters are available, and those are highly recommended, particularly for orthopaedic focused conferences.
 Some general rules for posters should be followed: minimize text as much as possible (if you wrote a paragraph, you’re doing it wrong), make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
 ## Recommendation letters